 Arriving at Champagne J. de Telmont

-The Champagne House opens its doors in Damery, a commune about 6 miles from Epernay in order to take part in a special day: a harvest day!
+The Champagne House opens its doors in Damery, a small town home to the some of the best Epernay Champagne houses in order to take part in a special day: a harvest day!
 Arriving in the courtyard of the domain, we can see the beautiful building that contains the secrets of the creation of this exceptional champagne.
 We are welcomed by Bertrand Lhopital, director of the Champagne House J. de Telmont for 20 years and Philippe Manfredini, Commercial Director.

 Starting the harvest

 Despite the changing and capricious weather, we set off for the vineyard.
 A few steps from the Champagne House (and a little bit of climbing!), we quickly reach a breathtaking view.
 From where we stand, we can only contemplate these immense hectares of vineyards that overlooks the whole town of Damery and its surroundings.
 We stop in the vineyards to pay attention and listen to Bertrand Lhopital’s explanations about the vine and the grape.
 As the grapes have already been harvested, it is not possible to contribute to the harvesting.
 Nevertheless, we are advised to taste the bunches of grapes left on the vine – they are sweet and luscious!

 We then go back to the house – we arrive in a tent specially erected for the occasion, where musicians play a jazz tune.
 It is with pleasure that we taste a cup of the Cuvée Grande Réserve Brut, a classic vintage of the Champagne House J. de Telmont: elegant and refined, fruity and delicate.